User-1442/Highlander/README.md

 # Highlander
 Highlander is a hobby game engine I have been working on for about 6 months.
 Currently it is purely for fun!

-It currently works only on debian based linux distros with the ASSIMP library installed.
+If you are on debian, it won't work without assimp.
 You can install it with the following commands:

 sudo apt update
 sudo apt install libassimp5